 What is DHX30

-global developmental delay
+global developmental delays

-minimal or absent speech development
+minimal or absent speech

 ataxic gait or inability to walk

-DHX30 Fund at a Glance
+DHX30.org at a Glance

-“What you do makes a difference, and you have to decide what kind of difference you want to make”
+“What you do makes a difference, and you have to decide what kind of difference you want to make.”